Swimming Report 2019 – 20

 Assessment of Pupils:

-All KS2 pupils attended swimming sessions for half a term during the academic year.
-Assessment information for Y6 pupils from Autumn 2018 (48 pupils) is set out below.
-Pupils who did not meet the 25m requirement will be continuing swimming lessons in the summer terms.
+All KS2 pupils attend swimming sessions for half a term during each academic year.
+End of Key Stage assessment information for our Y6 pupils for the 2018-19 academic year (50 pupils) is set out below.
+Our current cohort (2019-20) will be reported on at the end of the current academic year.

 |Number of pupils who are non-swimmers||5|